top of page

 Materials Required:

 If you are not starting your mushroom growing project immediately, please store your BLUE oyster spawn in the refrigerator or PINK oyster spawn in a cool place for up to a month.
+Please note that pink oyster spawn cannot be stored below 10 degrees celsius.

 • 1 large or 2 small cotton balls (if using own plastic container)